Dr Mark LacySenior Lecturer

 Acceleration, society and security

-I am the lead editor in the Routledge book series, Conflict, Security and Technology: http://www.routledge.com/books/series/CST/
+I am an editor in the Routledge book series, Conflict, Security and Technology: http://www.routledge.com/books/series/CST/

 PhD Supervision Interests